angarsky/diveintopython/learn/variables/array/basic_operations.md

 ## The Sum of Array Calculation

-To calculate the sum of an array elements in Python, you can use different methods depending on the type of array you are working with.
+You can use different methods to calculate the sum of an array elements in Python.
 Here are some common approaches:

 1. List: